trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 ### Contact us

 General discussion takes place on [sympy@googlegroups.com](http://groups.google.com/group/sympy) mailing list and in the [issues list](http://code.google.com/p/sympy/issues/list), and the code is discussed in [sympy-patches@googlegroups.com](http://groups.google.com/group/sympy-patches) mailing list.
-Some discussion also takes place on IRC (our channel is [#sympy at freenode](irc://irc.freenode.net/sympy)).
+Some discussion also takes place on IRC (our channel is #sympy at freenode: irc://irc.freenode.net/sympy).

 ## Development Guidelines

+Please follow the standard code style, as recommended by Style Guide for Python Code ([PEP-0008](http://www.python.org/dev/peps/pep-0008), [PEP-0257](http://www.python.org/dev/peps/pep-0257)).
+In particular:

+- use four spaces instead of tabs for indentation levels.
+- the name of the functions should be lowercase with words separated by underscores: `def set_some_value():`
+- the name of classes should be CamelCase: `class PolynomialRing(object):`

+Note, however, that some functions do have uppercase letters where it makes sense.
+For example, for matrices they are LUdecomposition or T (transposition) methods.

 _Talk about running tests, code style, doctests, docstrings, etc. Don't forget the importance of adding tests for every fixed bug or new functionality._